txstate-etc/graphql-server/README.md

 }
 ```
 If all you've done is replace `authFromReq` or `tokenFromReq`, this isn't necessary because all the types are compatible and the context object you'll receive will still be an instance of whatever you passed as `customContext`.
+### Enforcing/detecting authentication
+As documented above, the `send401` option can be set to make sure your entire API require authentication.
+If your API is partially public, you'll want to keep this false.
+Then you can simply call `ctx.requireAuth()` in any resolver that requires authentication or `this.requireAuth()` in any service method.

+Your clients will be able to detect an authentication problem by checking whether `errors[0].authenticationError` in the response data is `true`.
+They may need to redirect their user to a login screen.

 ## Authorization
 Generally speaking, there are two kinds of authorization:
 * User-based